ietf-wg-asdf/SDF/sdf.md

 Property:
-: An Affordance that can potentially be used to read, write, and/or observe state (current/stored information) on a Grouping.\\
+: An Affordance that can potentially be used to read, write, and/or observe state (current/stored information) on a Grouping.
-  (Note that other environments often use the term "property" for a JSON concept that we call "entry" [see below].
-  In this document, the term Property is specifically reserved for affordances, even if the map key `"properties"` might be imported with the JSON-level semantics from a data definition language.)

 Action:
 : An Affordance that can potentially be used to perform a named operation on a Grouping.